 Students will need to provide proof (through the motivation letter and CV) of basic knowledge about leadership theory.

 Maximum number of students: 30

-This course is designed for you to experience a real-life scenario of leadership within an organization from the lenses of a group of consultants.
-In four months, you will dive deep into the current leadership challenge of a large public organization along with four other students, developing your analytical skills to frame the issues at hand, your creative skills to research and draft solutions and your leadership skills within your group and in the final presentation.
+This course is designed for you to experience a real-life scenario of leadership within an organisation from the lenses of a group of consultants.
+In four months, you will dive deep into the current leadership challenge of a large public organisation along with four other students, developing your analytical skills to frame the issues at hand, your creative skills to research and draft solutions and your leadership skills within your group and in the final presentation.
 A team of experts will provide in-depth workshops and coaching sessions in order to support you in creating a harmonious and productive work environment with your teammates and in developing the skills necessary to help your clients move forward.